 If your loved one was the victim of a wrongful death accident, you can still hold negligent parties responsible for their injuries.
-When you want to fight for the justice that your loved one deserves from their accident, you need a Southaven wrongful death attorney from Gatti, Keltner, Bienvenu & Montesi, PLC, to help you fight on your loved one’s behalf.
+When you want to fight for the justice that your loved one deserves from their accident, you need a Southaven personal injury lawyer from Gatti, Keltner, Bienvenu & Montesi, PLC, to help you fight on your loved one’s behalf.

 How a Wrongful Death Accident Can Happen

 The most frightening fact about all personal injury accidents is that they can instantly become wrongful death accidents.
 If your loved one worked as a construction worker and died in a trench collapse, that is an example of a wrongful death accident.

 If your loved one visited an amusement park and died due to a defective rollercoaster ride, that is an example of a wrongful death accident.

 If your loved one was hit in a serious car accident and passed away days later, that is an example of a wrongful death accident.
 If your loved one was involved in a personal injury accident that resulted in their death, that accident might be classified as a wrongful death accident.

 Start With a Free, No-Obligation ConsultationFree Case Review

 The Difference Between Wrongful Death and Homicide